Mahmudasief/cost-sensitive-hitl-decision-systems/THREATS_AND_VALIDITY.md

 The study relies on publicly available or AML-style datasets rather than proprietary bank data.

 **Mitigation:**
-The contribution is methodological rather than empirical benchmarking.
-The findings concern decision-policy structure and cost trade-offs, which are dataset-agnostic under standard supervised learning assumptions.
+The contribution is methodological rather than empirical benchmarking; conclusions concern decision-policy structure and cost trade-offs, not absolute performance levels.

 ---